Nested Markov Properties for Acyclic Directed Mixed Graphs: Latent variable DAG models

-\subsection{Tian Factorization for CADMGs}
+\subsection{Tian factorization for CADMGs}

 The joint distribution under a DAG model may be factorized into univariate densities.
-In DAG models, these factors take the form $p(x_a | x_{\pa_\G(a)})$.
-This factor is a conditional distribution for a singleton variable $X_a$, given the set of variables corresponding to parents of $a$ in the graph.
-The factorization property may be generalized to CADMGs by requiring factorization of $q_V$ into kernels over districts.
+In DAG models, these factors take the form $p(x_{a} \cmid x_{\pavtex _{{\mathscr G}}(a)})$.
+This factor is a conditional distribution for a singleton variable $X_{a}$, given the set of variables corresponding to parents of $a$ in the graph.
+The factorization property may be generalized to CADMGs by requiring factorization of $q_{V}$ into kernels over districts.

-We define the set of kernels that {\em Tian factorize} with respect to a CADMG:
+We define the set of kernels that \emph{Tian factorize} with respect to a CADMG:

-In the next Lemma we show that the terms $f_D^A(\cdot \mid \cdot )$ arising in (\ref{eq:tian-factor}) are equal to products of univariate conditional densities, i.e.~instances of the g-formula of \citet{robins86new}, with conditioning sets determined by the Markov blankets, and thus do not depend on $A$ other than through $D$.
+In the next lemma, we show that the terms $f_{D}^{A}(\cdot \cmid \cdot )$ arising in (\ref{eq:tian-factor}) are equal to products of univariate conditional densities, that is,~instances of the g-formula of \citet{robins86new}, and thus $f_D^A(\cdot \cmid \cdot)$ does not depend on $A$ other than through $D$.